 The pandemic brought huge uncertainty but the trend post-pandemic was a massive wave of resignations.
 It was so big in fact that it’s been coined “The Great Resignation”.
 Employee retention has reached new challenges where people want tailored jobs with flexibility and a healthy work-life balance.
 Now, companies must be nimble and creative for retaining top talent in an increasingly complex world.

-A SHRM survey in 2018 concluded that employee retention was the top workforce management challenge cited by 47% of HR professionals.
-Now in 2021, the Bureau of Labor Statistics reports, the overall turnover rate is 57.3 %.
+A 2018 SHRM survey cites 47% of HR professionals giving employee retention as the top workforce management challenge.
+In 2021, the Bureau of Labor Statistics reports, the overall turnover rate was 57.3 % with voluntary turnover at 25%.
 These statistics become increasingly alarming as the pool of talented candidates is slim.
+Moreover, the cost of replacing employees can be as high as two-thirds of their yearly salary, according to SHRM.
 Tracking employee turnover and retention is the first step.
-The real work begins when you assess these rates and identify what needs to be done to improve your retention strategies.
+The real work begins when you assess these rates.
+Then, identify what you need to do to improve your employee retention strategies.